reuse-city/thingdata-server/README.md

 # ThingData Server

-ThingData is a data-powered solution to promote a longer lifetime for goods and materials.
+ThingData Server is a data-powered solution to promote a longer lifetime for goods and materials.
 This repository contains the reference implementation of the ThingData Protocol server.

+The server is a working prototype.
+It is based on design concepts created by [Felipe Schmidt Fonseca](https://is.efeefe.me) for his [PhD research](https://wiki.reuse.city/opendott).

+Software in this repository was developed with assistance of Large Language Models.
+At this point, it should be analysed thoroughly before being deployed.

 ## Features